Olayemi-Ogundele/api_gravity_calculator/README.md

 # api_gravity_calculator
+It can hanlde either of the variables in the API calculation by:
+Converting Specific Gravity to API
+Converting API to Specific Gravity
-Features: Convert Specific Gravity to API and Classify Crude Oil based on API Value
+Classifying Crude Oil based on API Value